What are ketones?

 Athletes could eat carbohydrates and still add ketones, a win-win situation.

-There are a number of disadvantages, the newly developed ketogenic esters are extremely expensive.
+There are a number of disadvantages; the newly developed ketogenic esters are extremely expensive.

 Summary